Canadian Firearms Buyback Tracker

 The individual declaration period is closed.
 Public Safety Canada says the declaration period for individuals ran from January 19 to March 31, 2026.

-Public Safety Canada says more than 67,000 firearms were declared by 37,869 owners before the individual deadline.
+Public Safety Canada says 68,717 firearms were declared by 37,869 owners before the individual deadline.

 Public Safety Canada now says declarations are being assessed.
 It tells participants to wait for notification through the program portal or mail, then accept and sign the funding agreement before deactivating or turning in a firearm for compensation.